 The Xiaomi particle counter is extremely inaccurate—so inaccurate that it should not be used to control your purifier.
 The problem is, Xiaomi doesn’t give users a choice (which I explain below).

-This Could Explain the Xiaomi Left Air at Dangerous Levels in Our Tests
+This Could Explain the Xiaomi Left Air at Dangerous Levels in Separate Tests

 Smart Air tested the Xiaomi Mi2 air purifier in a real Beijing apartment for 12 nights, and the results shocked me.
 I honestly thought it’d do a fine job.
 After all, purifiers are just fans and filters.
 But the Xiaomi left the air at unhealthy levels for 86% of the time.